botpress/packages/opapi/readme.md

     description: 'Description of this api', // This is the description of the API
     server: 'https://api.example.com', // This is the base URL of the API
     version: '0.1.0', // This is the version of the API
-    prefix: 'v1' // This prefix will be added to all routes },
+    prefix: 'v1', // This prefix will be added to all routes },
   // This is metadata to be used in the documentation
   section: {
     User: {
       tilte: 'User',
-      description: 'User related endpoints'
+      description: 'User related endpoints',
-    }
+    },
   },
   // This is where you define your schemas that will be used in the API
   // You can use the `ref` function to reference a schema